ILYMUN/gatsby-website/content/pages/action-assembly.md

 ### <span style="font-weight: 400;">Why should YOU join the Action Assembly ?</span>

 <span style="font-weight: 400;"> This is the committee in which your own voice is heard.
 The AA works _as a team._ We are all on an equal footing, learning together.
 The AA _takes action_ towards _real change_.
 The AA explores different points of view and hosts relevant conversations which lead to fulfilling debates.
-The issues are interesting and challenging.
-We can relate personally to these cyber issues.
-Unlike the other ILYMUN committees, our fight for change goes beyond the three-day conference.
+In the Action Assembly we encourage you to take change into your own hands.
+With our theme of Human Rights, you have the opportunity to create a serious initiative to produce actual and real change in your environments.
+As you will work as individuals, please keep in mind the scale of your initiative: a revolution is not made with only one person.
+However, the spark for change needs only **one voice** to start.
+Whether you have a long-time issue in your community, find injustices around you, or have to search for a problem, in the Action Assembly you will work to find _change_.

 **_So...join us in the Action Assembly and promote action in the world!_**</span>